LukasMurdock/LukasMurdock.github.io/_pages/about.md

 - Like to handle things as they come and don't mind if I end up in a different place than was set out
 - Try to establish clear goals and objectives, but am less diligent in tracking progress against deadlines
 - Care about pushing through but may benefit from an external forcing mechanism to get me there
-- Prefer to think about about the big picture
+- Prefer to think about the big picture
 - Approach planning and thinking in an unstructured and sometimes messy way

 **When solving problems, I**: